 Day-to-Day Itinerary* (*Tentative: subject to change)

-Day 1: Berkeley to Humboldt, California Arrival Day, Greetings, Orientation and check-in.
+Day 1, 2: Oakland and Berkeley, California Arrival Day, Greetings, Orientation and check-in.
 Travel day to Music Festival and gathering.

 Up the road, aside the Trinidad Rancheria, we visit the Humboldt State research center for Oceanic and Geologic Studies to gain a deeper understanding of our relationship with the sea and atmosphere.
 We will then go to Trinidad Pier and have a snack along the seaside reservation of Trinidad Rancheria, one of the many jewels on our trip.
 We will engage in Traditional Tribal Gaming and Recreation activity with HSU students and ITY Alum.